SR80-app/SR80-Manuals/user-manual.md

 **List** is a denser layout — one job per row, no photos.
 Each row has:

 - A **colored stripe** down the left edge that summarizes the statuses of every item on the job.
 A job with two items both at Complete shows a solid green stripe; a job with one item In Progress and one item Ready for Testing shows half yellow + half orange.
-The stripe colors match the legend bar at the top of the list (Checked In = blue, In Progress = yellow, Ready for Testing = orange, Complete = green, Closed = gray, Totaled = black).
+The stripe colors match the legend bar at the top of the list (Checked In = blue, In Progress = yellow, Ready for Testing = orange, Complete = green, Closed = gray, Junk = black).
 Disassembly appears in the legend only when that step is turned on in Admin Settings; Tested doesn't get its own slot because passing a test moves the item straight to Complete and failing sends it back to In Progress, so it never sits in that state for long.
 - **Line 1:** job number, 🔥 if any item is on fire, customer name, company name (smaller and muted if it's set), and any badges that apply (WARRANTY, WAITING, TRAINING, TEST, NO WARRANTY).
 - **Line 2:** a summary like "3 items: Cylinder, Cylinder, Motor" on the left, and the **tappable customer phone number** on the right.
 Tap the phone number to call or text the customer right from the list — no need to open the job first.
 - **Line 3:** a per-status count breakdown (e.g., "● 2 Complete · 1 In Progress"), the techs working the job, the total cost so far, and how long ago the job was created.